57,48 47,50 excl. VAT

 General information

-Neuroaxonal Dystrophy (NAD) is a degenerative neural disease that causes nerve damage, loss of motor function and paralysis.
-This lethal variant of the disease, known as Fetal-Onset Neuroaxonal Dystrophy (FNAD), was first observed in a Schnauzer and Beagle cross.
+There are multiple variants of mutations known in different breeds.
+This lethal variant of the disease, also known as Fetal-Onset Neuroaxonal Dystrophy (FNAD), was first observed in a Schnauzer and Beagle cross.
 It is caused by a recessive mutation to the gene MFN2.

 Clinical features